khanka0511/markdown_test/README.md

 - Run:
 ```
        npm run-script build
-       npm run-script run
+       npm run-script dev
 ```
 - To run test cases built within the repository: `npm test`

-Directional comments are written in the code which you can implement them to your app You can also add a little spice and use them for Figma, Adobe XD as a plugin
+**Directional comments are written in the code which you can implement them to your app.
+You can also add a little spice and use them for Figma, Adobe XD as a plugin.**
+- Math Rocks! 🚀